 St. Thomas Communication and Journalism professor Mark Neuzil joined the Newsroom to discuss the complexities of telling Mother Nature's story, and making sure people will take the time to understand it.

 Senior Mallory Patrow researched her fellow students' optimism and cynicism on the United States political system and got some interesting results.

 A collaboration between Cristo Rey Jesuit High and the University of St. Thomas put youths in charge of research that explored the realities of first-generation college students.

 Patrick Condon '95 has covered politics for 20 years and has plenty of thoughts on today's political scene.

-Academic News, Catholic Studies, College of Arts and Sciences, College of Education, Leadership and Counseling, Communication and Journalism, For Faculty/Staff, Graduate School of Professional Psychology, Leadership, Leadership, Policy and Administration, Notices, Opus College of Business, Organizational Learning and Development, Our Community, Professional Notes
+Academic News, Catholic Studies, College of Arts and Sciences, Communication and Journalism, For Faculty/Staff, Graduate School of Professional Psychology, Leadership, Leadership, Policy and Administration, Notices, Opus College of Business, Organizational Learning and Development, Our Community, Professional Notes, School of Education

 This week's notes feature faculty David Alexander, Candace Chou, Bryana French, Peter Gregg, John D. Holst, David Jamieson, Len Jennings, Michael Naughton, Michael O'Donnell, Sandy Rathod, Salina Renninger, Erika Scheurer; and staff Talia Nadir and Linda Sloan.